Gifted education: Iran

 National Organization for Development of Exceptional Talents (NODET), also known as SAMPAD (سمپاد), are national middle and high schools in Iran developed specifically for the development of exceptionally talented students in Iran.
 NODET was established in 1976 (as NIOGATE) and re-established in 1987.

 Admission to NODET schools is selective and based on a comprehensive nationwide entrance examination procedure.

 Every year thousands of students apply to enter the schools, from which less than 5% are chosen for the 99 middle schools and 98 high schools within the country.
 All applicants must have a minimum GPA of 19 (out of 20) for attending the entrance exam.
 In 2006, 87,081 boys and 83,596 girls from 56 cities applied, and 6,888 students were accepted for the 2007 middle school classes.
 The admission process is much more selective in big cities like Tehran, Isfahan, Mashhad and Karaj in which less than 150 students are accepted after two exams and interviews, out of over 50,000 applicants.

 The top NODET (and Iranian) schools are Allameh Helli High School and Shahid Madani High School (in Tabriz), Farzanegan High School located in Tehran, Shahid Ejei High School located in Isfahan, Shahid Hashemi Nejad High School located in Mashhad and Shahid Soltani School located in Karaj.
 Courses taught in NODET schools are college-level in fields such as biology, chemistry, mathematics, physics and English.
 The best teachers from the ministry of education are chosen mainly by the school's principal and faculty to teach at NODET schools.
 Schools mainly have only two majors (normal schools have three majors), math/physics and experimental sciences (like math/physics but with biology as the primary course).
 Even though social sciences are taught, there is much less emphasis on these subjects due to the lack of interest by both students and the organization.

 Norway

 Norway has no centre for gifted or talented children or youth.
 However, there is the privately run Barratt Due Institute of Music which offers musical kindergarten, evening school and college for highly talented young musicians.
 There is also the public secondary school for talents in ballet at Ruseløkka school in Oslo, which admits the top 15 dancers.
 In athletics, the privately run Norwegian Elite Sports Gymnasium (NTG) offers secondary school for talents in five locations in Norway.
 This account might not be complete.

-Republic of Ireland

-The Centre for the Talented Youth of Ireland has run in Dublin City University since 1992.